2015 Buick EnclaveEnlarge Photo

-The QX60 is one of Infiniti's best-selling vehicles.
-Its attractive looks and spacious cabin were new in 2013, only then the crossover SUV was sold as the JX35.
+The Infiniti QX60's attractive looks and spacious cabin were new in 2013, only then the crossover SUV was sold as the JX35.
+It's is one of Infiniti's best-selling vehicles.

 No matter the name, it's a great competitor for another popular choice in the three-row luxury SUV segment, the Buick Enclave—and vice versa.
 But how do these luxury family wagons stack up?

 On the styling front, both the Enclave and the QX60 have winning looks.
 The Enclave's been with us longer, and only mildly refreshed for the 2013 model year--but it's a curvy, classy shape that's aged very well, and now has an interior with the universally high-quality trim it's wanted since launch.
 The QX60?
 It's what the Mercedes R-Class always wanted to be, a harmonious shape that fits a crossover body into a design language that's shared by other new Infinitis, down to the highly sculptured front fenders and the arrow-themed rear pillar.
 That signature detail points the QX60 forward distinctively, while other SUVs just round off the rear and leave it at that.
 Inside, the Infiniti's dash has muted wood trim and a minimum of cutlines, the premium feel dialed up with luminescent gauges and marred just a little by inexpensive plastic "chrome" on the shift-mode selector and seat-climate controls.